yogimogi/docker2compose/README.md

 You can access the applicaion at the below URL.
 [webapp](http://localhost/)

 You can cleanup the containers and the network using below commands.
+We stil need the images as we are going to do the setup using docker-compuse up next.

 ```
 docker rm -f dbserver